The Day of Your Marriage-Based Adjustment of Status Interview

 2. After sitting in the waiting room for so long that you're sure you have been long forgotten, you will be summoned to the inner rooms of the USCIS adjustments unit.

-5. The officer will start by going through your written application for adjustment of status, asking about the facts and examining the medical and biometrics (fingerprint) reports for factors that might make you ineligible for a green card.
+5. The USCIS officer will start by going through the written application for adjustment of status, asking about the facts and examining the medical and biometrics (fingerprint) reports for factors that might make you ineligible for a green card.
 This is one of the most important parts of the interview.
+In fact, under the Trump Administration, officers are encouraged to ask every question on your Form I-485 application.
+(Review it beforehand!)
 You will sign the application to confirm its correctness.

-At the end of the adjustment of status interview, you might be told that everything looks good and that you will be approved (sometimes after a supervisor agrees).
-Several weeks later, your actual green card will arrive by mail.
-If you receive conditional residence, you will have to file an application about 21 months from your approval date in order to progress to permanent residency.
+At the end of the adjustment of status interview, you might be told that everything looks good and that you will be approved for lawful permanent residence (sometimes after a supervisor agrees).
+Several weeks later, your actual green card should arrive by mail.

 Talk to a Lawyer